Lopez-Jordan/password-generator/README.md

 ## Description

-For this project, I was able to utilize my newly learned javascript skills in order to prompt the user for password and output a customized password based on the user's criteria.
+For this project, I was able to utilize my newly learned javascript skills in order to prompt the user for a password and output a customized password based on the user's criteria.
 This project took me a long time because I am still learning how javascript interacts with html elements.
 Try it out!
-It also corrects for invalid input, so try doing that aswell!
+It also corrects for invalid input, so try doing that as well!
 <br>
 ![Picture of my deployed website](./Develop/screenshot.png)